 July 26, 2010

-Many communities are considering equipping their animal control and other front-line officers with electro-muscular disruptive devises (EMDD) or TASER® devices.
+Many communities are considering equipping their animal control and other front-line officers with electro-muscular disruptive devices (EMDD) or TASER® devices.
 However there is a lack of credible data on their safety and effectiveness in animal control situations.
 With this lack of data in mind the National Animal Control Association (NACA) developed a policy on the use of EMDDs in 2005 (revised 2006).2

 Use of Electro Muscular Disruption Device (EMDD) on Animals2